wilsondenq879/Open_Copilot/README.md

 Click the extension icon in the browser toolbar.
 You will see:

-- Endpoint: current Ollama endpoint
+- Endpoint: current Ollama or LM Studio endpoint
 - Settings: open settings page
-- Models: detected Ollama models
+- Models: detected models from the active backend
 - Refresh: reload model list

 Click any model card to set it as the active model.